corda/corda/docs/source/corda-configuration-file.rst

 File location
 -------------
-When starting a node, the ``corda.jar`` file defaults to reading the node's configuration from a ``node.conf`` file in the present working directory.
-There are two (mutually exclusive) command-line options to override this behaviour:
+When starting a node, the ``corda.jar`` file defaults to reading the node's configuration from a ``node.conf`` file in the directory from which the command to launch Corda is executed.
+There are two command-line options to override this
+behaviour:

 * The ``--config-file`` command line option allows you to specify a configuration file with a different name, or at different file location.
 Paths are relative to the current working directory

 * The ``--base-directory`` command line option allows you to specify the node's workspace location.
 A ``node.conf`` configuration file is then expected in the root of this workspace

+If you specify both command line arguments at the same time, the node will fail to start.

 Format
 ------